shamedgh/temporal-specialization/README.md

-# Artifacts Evaluation for Temporal Specialization
+# Temporal Specialization

-This repository has been created for the Artifact Evaluation process of Usenix Security 2020 for the paper *Temporal System Call Specialization for Attack Surface Reduction*.
+This repository has been created to help reproduce the results presented in our paper *Temporal System Call Specialization for Attack Surface Reduction* presented at the 29th Usenix Security Symposium.
 We have provided the resources to reproduce the main results presented in the paper.